nixrunner/grizzlies/README.md

 ## Installation

-Grizzlies does not have [pip](https://pip.pypa.io/en/stable/) package right now.
+grizzlies does not have [pip](https://pip.pypa.io/en/stable/) package right now.
 However, I can make one due to sufficient demand.

 ## Usage